What to expect with breast reduction surgery?

 - Your nipple will be moved to its new position.
 This is usually done whilst still being attached to your blood supply.

 - Your surgeon will cut away and remove the excess fat, tissue and skin from the breasts.

 - The remaining breast tissue will be reshaped and if implants are being used these will be added to give the desired final result.

 Breast reduction surgery usually takes two to three hours in active theatre with the surgeon.
-You may be required to stay in hospital for a day or two after you wake from your surgery to check everything is ok.
+With smaller breast reductions (say for example you was originally a D cup and wanted to go to a C cup) you may be ok as a day case with no overnight hospital stay.
+For larger reductions you may be required to stay in hospital for a day or two after you wake from your surgery to check everything is ok.

 Mr El Gawad will discuss what pain you should expect to feel after breast surgery during the initial consultation.
 Therefore you will be fully informed with what to expect.
-There will likely to be some pain at these early stages.
-Therefore you will be offered pain relief to help with any discomfort you have after your breast reduction surgery has taken place.
+There will likely to be a bit of discomfort at these early stages.
+Therefore you will be offered pain relief to help with this after your breast reduction surgery has taken place.

 You will have dressings on your breasts when you wake after surgery and sometimes plastic tubes will still be attached.
 Do not be alarmed with this – they are there to drain any blood away and will be removed before you leave the private hospital.
 These tubes will be removed after one to two days and then you will usually be able to go home.

 Please expect that your breasts will likely to be swollen and feel tender and lumpy after breast surgery.